lookstechnical/door-surgeon/content/pages/door-and-window-installations.md

 slug: services/door-and-window-installations
 seodescription: Upgrade to energy-efficient, beautifully designed windows that enhance your property’s look and lower energy bills.
-description: We provide expert composite door and uPVC window installation services in West Yorkshire, enhancing homes with superior security, energy efficiency, and modern aesthetics.
-Our high-quality composite doors offer durability and style, while our uPVC windows improve insulation and require minimal maintenance.
+description: We provide expert composite door and UPVC window installation services in West Yorkshire, enhancing homes with superior security, energy efficiency, and modern aesthetics.
+Our high-quality composite doors offer durability and style, while our UPVC windows improve insulation and require minimal maintenance.
 Using premium materials and advanced techniques, we ensure long-lasting performance and industry-leading standards.
 With a strong commitment to quality and customer satisfaction, our experienced team delivers